Updated: January 2019

 Cycle time is the main metric used to monitor the total amount of time needed to finish a specific task from the moment a team member starts to work on it until it’s finished.
 Any delay is included in this time.

-You can limit the number of tasks that are allowed for each stage to avoid overloading your employees or leaving them with no tasks.
+With Kanban, you can limit the number of tasks that are allowed for each stage to avoid overloading your employees or leaving them with no tasks.
 Likewise, Work in Progress (WIP) limits can be set for a more effective workload distribution among your team members.
 This guarantees that each task will be completed before the team moves on to the next one and that the focus on the “In progress” tasks is never lost.
 You can also turn the completion of a task into a priority to get a better idea about your overall workflow.

-Note: Kanban boards can be used by all departments.
+Kanban boards can be used by all departments.
 Marketing, HR, sales, design, audit, and software development teams can also use this method to oversee their project’s development.

 Kanban boards are not just for professional teams.
 You can use them for your personal daily tasks as well.
 Here’s how you can create your own physical progress board for personal purposes:

 You can use personal progress boards either individually or even together with your entire family.
-Take a look at this example of a virtual board that you can use to keep track of your personal tasks:
+Take a look at this Kanban example of a virtual board that you can use to keep track of your personal tasks:

 A personal Kanban board used by a single person